filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 ### Full chain snapshot

-An alternative to lightweight snapshots are full chain snapshots.
-Full snapshots contain every block from genesis until the current tipset.
-These complete snapshots can be trustlessly imported by supplying the `--import-chain` option to fully recalculate the state during import:
+Alternatively, you can use full chain snapshots.
+Full chain snapshots contain every block from genesis until the current tipset.
+You can trustlessly import these complete snapshots by supplying the `--import-chain` option to recalculate the state during import fully:

 ```sh
 lotus daemon --import-chain https://fil-chain-snapshots-fallback.s3.amazonaws.com/mainnet/complete_chain_with_finality_stateroots_latest.car
 ```

-This operation will take multiple days due the size and complexity of the Filecoin blockchain.
+This operation will take multiple days due to the size and complexity of the Filecoin blockchain.

 ### Checking sync status